tangobreath/tangobreath.github.io/_posts/2012-03-08-imagery-and-the-internal-flow-of-movement-in-argentine-tango.md

   - teaching
   - visualization
 ---
-# The flow of movement between partners can appear magical.

 Every week in TangoLab, we start class with some exercise to create awareness of our partners through the embrace.
 Our goal is